Graph Neural Network Surrogates to leverage Mechanistic Expert Knowledge towards Reliable and Immediate Pandemic Response: Material and methods

 With respect to the temporal evaluation, we take several substeps in our tests.
 In particular, we first consider a population without stratification into age groups.
 Then, we stratify the population into age groups, for which we consider age-dependent contact patterns and disease parameters.
 For each model architecture, we perform a grid search on zero to four hidden layers with 32 to 1024 neurons per layer, ranging up to seven layers and 2048 neurons for the final GNN layer type.
 After selecting a suitable neural network architecture, we fine-tune additional architecture-specific hyperparameters.

 After our preliminary tests with simple neural network models which do not consider spatial effects, we turn to GNNs.
-We use the Spektral library~\cite{grattarola_graph_2021} for defining the graph data and building the GNNs and Keras to train and evaluate the model.
+We use the Spektral library \MK{from Grattarola and Alippi}~\cite{grattarola_graph_2021} for defining the graph data and building the GNNs and Keras to train and evaluate the model.
 Spektral is an open-source Python library based on the Keras API and TensorFlow 2~\cite{tensorflow2015} implementing GNN models.
 Other existing libraries, which are not considered here, are PyTorch Geometric~\cite{fey_fast_2019} and DeepGraphLibrary~\cite{wang_deep_2020}.

-GNNs can be categorized into spectral and spatial approaches, where spectral approaches have a mathematical foundation in graph signal processing while spatial approaches directly aggregate information from the nodes' spatial neighborhoods~\cite{wu_comprehensive_2021}, which is given by the graph.
+GNNs can be categorized into spectral and spatial approaches, where spectral approaches have a mathematical foundation in graph signal processing while spatial approaches directly aggregate information from the nodes' spatial neighborhoods (\MK{see Wu et al.}~\cite{wu_comprehensive_2021}), which is given by the graph.
 We compare the performance of four different types of GNN layers available in Spektral to build our model.
-As a first approach, we consider GCNConv layers, which are based on the graph convolutional network (\textit{GCN}) as proposed by~\cite{kipf_semi-supervised_2017}.
+As a first approach, we consider GCNConv layers, which are based on the graph convolutional network (\textit{GCN}) as proposed by \MK{Kipf et al.}~\cite{kipf_semi-supervised_2017}.
 In this spectral approach, a modified adjacency matrix with self-loops is used.
-The second type are ARMAConv layers, which are based on~\cite{bianchi_graph_2021}.
+The second type are ARMAConv layers, which are based on \MK{Bianchi et al.}~\cite{bianchi_graph_2021}.
 Like the GCNConv layer, this is a spectral approach, and it applies convolutional operations in combination with an autoregressive moving average (\textit{ARMA}) approach for improved training performance; cf.~the discussion below.
-The third approach uses approximative personalized propagation of neural predictions convolutional (\textit{APPNPConv}) layers based on~\cite{gasteiger_predict_2022}, which can also be categorized as a spectral approach with convolutional operations.
-Lastly, we consider the graph attention convolutional (\textit{GATConv}) layer from~\cite{velickovic_graph_2018}, which is different from the other considered approaches, in the sense that it uses a spatial approach that implements an attention mechanism.
+The third approach uses approximative personalized propagation of neural predictions convolutional (\textit{APPNPConv}) layers based on \MK{Gasteiger et al.}~\cite{gasteiger_predict_2022}, which can also be categorized as a spectral approach with convolutional operations.
+Lastly, we consider the graph attention convolutional (\textit{GATConv}) layer from \MK{Velickovic et al.}~\cite{velickovic_graph_2018}, which is different from the other considered approaches, in the sense that it uses a spatial approach that implements an attention mechanism.